4Crawler Offroad Products - Driveshaft Spacers for Toyota, Ford, Dodge & Chevy Vehicles

 Some companion (transfer case or differential/pinion) flanges have pressed in studs instead of separate bolts.
 In this case, you'll need to hammer or press the studs out.
 You can spin a nut on the end of the stud before hammering it out to protect the threads.
 The supplied bolts will replace the studs.

 Then slip the spacer in between the transfer case output flange and the drive shaft flange and turn it to make sure you have the proper set of 4 bolt holes in alignment.
 Slip in one of the supplied metric socket head cab screws, a lock nut and washer (if needed).
 Repeat for the other 3 bolt holes, just to make sure all 4 bolts are installed before tightening them.
-If you find the bolts hard to install, use a small round file to clean out the insides of the holes in the flanges to make installation easier.
+If you find the bolts hard to install, use a small round file or drill bit to clean out the insides of the holes in the flanges to make installation easier.

 For the 5X drilled Toyota spacers, you'll note holes af varying sizes.
 Just find 4 that line up with your flange bolt pattern.
 The varying size holes are there to allow for re-use of holes for multiple bolt patterns.
 If we didn't do this, there would be 20 holes in each spacer, instead of the 12 that are there.